actarian/strapi-admin-dev/src/plugins/ws-seo/README.md

 ## Features

-- Possibility to import the default Strapi `shared.seo` & `shared.meta-social` components from our components [GitHub repository](https://github.com/strapi/components) in one click.
+- Possibility to import the default Strapi `page.meta` & `page.meta-social` components from our components [GitHub repository](https://github.com/strapi/components) in one click.
 - Easily see which Content-Types does have the SEO component.
 - Manage the meta title & meta description and preview your content in the SERP
 - Manage your meta social tags (Facebook & Twitter) and preview your post.